Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Comparison and benchmarking

-The electrons (green to gray) are greatly accelerated upon collision with the laser (blue and red) and are driven around and through the laser pulse.
-Some electrons are trapped behind the pulse and are accelerated to very high energies.
+As expected, the electrons (green to black) are accelerated upon collision with the laser (blue and red) and driven around and through the laser pulse.
+Some electrons are trapped behind the pulse and are accelerated to very high energies, $\gamma \approx 10^4$.
 These electrons oscillate behind the laser, emitting radiation in the laser propagation direction.

-We calculate the energy loss due to the radiation reaction force for the particles using the Landau-Lifshitz formula (Eq. \ref{eq:LLformOfRRForce}), and the sum of this energy loss for all particles is compared to the sum of the emitted synchrotron radiation for all time steps.
-As seen in Fig. \ref{fig:RRandsynchrotronemission} there is a very good agreement between these two independent calculations, throughout stages of this, rather complex, simulation.
+We calculate the energy loss due to the radiation reaction force for the particles using the Landau-Lifshitz expression (\ref{eq:LLformOfRRForce}), and the sum of this energy loss for all particles is compared to the sum of the emitted synchrotron radiation for all time steps.
+As seen in Fig. \ref{fig:RRandsynchrotronemission} there is a very good agreement between these two independent calculations, throughout all stages of this simulation.

-Looking at a typical angular distribution of the emitted energy, as in Fig. \ref{fig:angular},
+Looking at a typical angular distribution of the emitted energy, Fig. \ref{fig:angular},

 we see one contribution in the center, and another part at a greater angle from the center.
 The central one is due to the accelerated electrons in the electron bunch, which are oscillating about the laser propagation direction.
-One can note the hole in very center of this.
-The strong electric field accelerating the particles is directed along the laser propagation direction.
-This contributes to the perpendicular force on the particles when they are not moving parallel to the laser.
-This allows for the situation with a hole in the very center of the angular distribution.

 The radiation at a greater angle is due to the acceleration of the electrons in the laser front.
 There is a clear dependence of the laser polarization in the azimuthal angle of this, with the polarization of the laser being in the up-down direction.